Moramor/FillADP/README.md

 # Requirements
 Selenium : http://www.selenium.dev
 'pip install selenium'
+Google Chrome browser.

 # ADP Automatic filler
 Works by default with chrome browser on windows.
 You can switch the browser driver according to your OS by unzipping the right driver in the repo and changing its reference in the code.

+## Not using Chrome ?

 If you want to use a different browser, check selenium page to get the download links to the right driver and put it in the repo.
+Change the reference in the script to use the right driver.
+A little extra compatibility work might be needed.

+# Arguments

+'-e', '--enterinate'    Activate enterination

 # INSTRUCTIONS /!\ Important